 The good news is that although we may be born with some base point of the ability to delay gratification, it also appears we can strengthen this practice like a muscle.
 That puts more of the control in our hands over time with small adjustments and effort.

 What are some practical ways we can improve our practice of delayed gratification in order to build wealth?
 We have pulled some ways from experts and research on the subject.
 I think we have all had our own struggles with delayed gratification.
 Therefore, we are pretty much hard wired for present moment bias and delayed gratification is not in that picture.

 Having delayed gratification issues is not a character flaw.
-From the research conducted on the topic it is more situational and has a lot to do with how our brains are wired.
-It is also highly habitual.
+Actually, from the research conducted on the topic it is more situational and has a lot to do with how our brains are wired and how we are responding to our environment.
+And it is also highly habitual.
 See our earlier posts about habits, instant gratification becomes a habit and gravitational force that becomes very hard to escape.
+In other words, we can make either instant gratification a habit or delayed gratification a habit with practice.
 Monkeys with Money explores other psychological factors that impact our money habits.

 The good news is that experts say self control is a skill that can be sharpened.
 It is also not necessarily an inborn trait that you either have or do not have.
 Here are a few ways to strengthen the self-control muscle for building wealth: